 A product photo taken from an angle provides a three-dimensional view that is much more attractive in comparison to a face -on orthographic view.
 Also, ensure that the distance between the object and the camera is perfect where the product is far enough so it can be zoomed in while taking the shot.This gives the picture much more clarity in comparison to a photo taken from a closer distance as it might look distorted.

 6) Create a sense of scale

 A sense of scale is created by putting another common object in the picture with the product.
-The common object can be something related like a pencil next to a note book that is for sale or just average item like a quarter or dime.
+The common object can be something related like a pencil next to a notebook that is for sale or just average item like a quarter or dime.
 The purpose of the object is to help the customer visualize the size and scale of the product.
-Oh course you’ll put the measurements of item in the the product description, but giving the visual ques will also help to enhance the customers online shopping experience.
+Of course you’ll put the measurements of item in the the product description, but giving the visual cues will also help to enhance the customers online shopping experience.

 7) Place the product in an environment that people associate with it naturally